-Taking into account that the Philippines has been ranked as one of the most gay friendly places in Asia, we knew we were onto a winner.
+The Philippines has been ranked as one of the most gay friendly places in Asia and has so much to offer LGBTQ+ travellers.

-Stunning beaches, perfect turquoise waters for scuba diving, lots of islands to explore, and a great mix of adventure and relaxation.
+With stunning beaches, perfect turquoise waters for scuba diving, many unique islands to explore, and a great mix of adventure and relaxation on offer, the Philippines is one of our favorite gay travel destinations in Asia.

 Read on to learn everything you need to know.
 Fair warning – by the end you will want to book a flight right away!